Bulwell station

-Bulwell station, previously known as Bulwell Market station, is a railway station and tram stop in Bulwell, Nottingham, England.
+Bulwell station, previously known as Bulwell Market station, is a railway station and tram stop serving the town of Bulwell, in Nottinghamshire, England.
 It is located on the Robin Hood Line and the Hucknall branch of the Nottingham Express Transit (NET).

 History

 Bulwell station opened on 2 October 1848, with the opening of the Midland Railway's line from Nottingham to Mansfield.
 It was the first of several stations to serve Bulwell, including Bulwell Common, Bulwell Forest and Basford and Bulwell.
 On 11 August 1952 it was renamed Bulwell Market, in order to distinguish it from the other Bulwell stations.
 It was closed to passenger traffic, along with all the other stations on the line, in 1964, but the railway line itself was retained for goods traffic.
 In 1993, this line was reopened by British Rail to passenger traffic as part of the new Robin Hood Line, and, on 24 May 1994, the station reopened under its original name, the other Bulwell stations having closed in the meantime.

 In March 2004, the Nottingham Express Transit tram line opened on an alignment alongside the railway line.
 The station used to have 2 rail platforms, but the down platform was removed to make way for the Nottingham Express Transit tram stop.

 The station used to have a PlusBus scheme where train and bus tickets could be bought together giving a saving on the cost of separate tickets.
 However this was withdrawn due to low usage.
 A Nottingham and Beeston Plusbus are still valid to Bulwell on buses and trams but cannot be bought for rail journeys starting/ending at Bulwell.